-Women describe ‘old boys’ club’ culture at Washington Spirit, as NWSL probes franchise
+Women describe ‘old boys’ club’ culture at Washington Spirit as NWSL probes franchise

 She did not detail those concerns in the email.
 But a person with knowledge of the situation said Kang’s concerns included Best’s treatment of female employees.
 Kang specified an incident to Baldwin, confirmed by multiple people who witnessed it, in which Best insulted a female executive in front of multiple staffers.
 In the wake of abuse allegations against the team’s coach, Kang again approached Baldwin with concerns about the organization, her email said.

 Baldwin initially agreed to sell his shares in the team to Kang, according to the email Kang sent to the NWSL, but he then changed his mind.
-He has since told staffers not to speak to Kang without his permission, and recently grew angry with staff members who wanted to spend time with her, two people with knowledge of the workings of the team said.
+He has since told staffers not to speak to Kang without his permission and recently grew angry with staff members who wanted to spend time with her, two people with knowledge of the workings of the team said.

-Kang was excluded from recent conversations about the selection of the team’s new president, Ben Olsen, one person with knowledge of the team said, and was not included in a news release announcing the hire — though Baldwin, Lynch, and another male investor were.
+Kang was excluded from recent conversations about the selection of the team’s new president, Ben Olsen, one person with knowledge of the team said, and was not included in a news release announcing the hire — though Baldwin, Lynch and another male investor were.
 And in recent weeks, the Spirit’s website was amended to change Kang’s title, online records show — from “Owner” to “Equity Partner.”

 Earlier this month, a story was leaked to a local journalist that Kang, too, was under investigation by the NWSL for “allegations of the league’s anti-harassment and discrimination policy.”
 The Athletic reported that the complaint about Kang had been filed by Best.

-Another allegation, reported by the same journalist hours later, cited anonymous sources blaming Kang, who is Asian American, for causing a covid-19 outbreak within the Spirit at a “dumpling making party” she had hosted for players.
+Another allegation, reported by the same journalist hours later, cited people speaking on the condition of anonymity blaming Kang, who is Asian American, for causing a covid-19 outbreak within the Spirit at a “dumpling making party” she had hosted for players.
 The outbreak in fact began, the soccer website The Equalizer later reported, when one of the many unvaccinated players on the team traveled and did not follow isolation protocols.